pniewiejski/algorithms-playground/DivideAndConquer.md

 ## Example

-For an example let's look at the Euclidean algorithm.
+For an example let's look at **the Euclidean algorithm**.
 This algorithm will allow us to find _the greatest common divisor_ of two numbers.
 Read more [here](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/the-euclidean-algorithm).